Our Software Testing Philosophy III

 - Is your team more aware and considerate of the quality of your product?

-- Are teams and stakeholders being provided with the precise, clear, and needed information to help them make the best decisions about the product?
+- Our teams and stakeholders being provided with the precise, clear, and needed the information to help them make the best decisions about the product?

 - What is the ratio between actual costs and planned costs within your software testing?

 - As time progresses, are the testers more aware of what to test first, how to test it and why?